-- 1. The student must demonstrate the ability to perform a comprehensive formative and summative assessment on pediatric patients. - The student should perform a comprehensive patient assessment on at least 30 pediatric patients (15 formative and 15 summative) with minimums of 2 in the following age groups: 2-newborns (0-1 mon); 2-infants (1 mon -1 year), 2 toddler (1-3 years); 2-pre-schooler (3-5 year); 2-school age (6-12 years); and 2-adolescent (13+). - 2.
-The student must demonstrate the ability to perform a comprehensive formative and summative assessment on adult patients. - The student should perform a comprehensive formative and summative patient assessment on at least 60 (30 formative and 30 summative) adult patients (ages 19-64). - 3.
-The student must demonstrate the ability to perform a comprehensive formative and summative assessment on geriatric patients.

-• The student should perform a comprehensive formative and summative patient assessment on at least 30 (15 formative and 15 summative) geriatric patients (65 years and older).
+- 1. The student must demonstrate the ability to perform a comprehensive formative and summative assessment on pediatric patients. - a.
+The student should perform a comprehensive patient assessment on at least 30 pediatric patients (15 formative and 15 summative), with minimums of 2 in the following age groups: 2 newborns (0-1 month); 2 infants (1 month 1 year); 2 toddlers (1-3 years); 2 preschoolers (3-5 years); 2 school-aged children (6-12 years); and 2 adolescents (13+ years). - 2.
+The student must demonstrate the ability to perform a comprehensive formative and summative assessment on adult patients. - a.
+The student should perform a comprehensive formative and summative patient assessment on at least 60 (30 formative and 30 summative) adult patients (ages 19-64). - 3.
+The student must demonstrate the ability to perform a comprehensive formative and summative assessment on geriatric patients. - a.
+The student should perform a comprehensive formative and summative patient assessment on at least 30 (15 formative and 15 summative) geriatric patients (65 years and older).